Rmj

 This crontab command will open the file in a text editor, allowing the current user to view and modify scheduled jobs.
 Each line in the crontab file represents a job and its schedule.

 Crontab files are located in the cron.d directories and can be edited using Linux commands.
-Specific files like cron.allow and cron.deny control which cron job access permissions.
+Specific files like cron.allow and cron.deny control which cron jobs access permissions.

 Crontab entries consist of six fields separated by spaces or tabs.
-The fields represent the minute, hour, day of the month, month, day of the week, and the command to be executed.
+The fields represent the minute, hour, day of the month, month, day of the week and command to be executed.

 30 9 * * * /usr/bin/command-to-be-executed